Republicans battle in tight southern primaries

 During a rally in St. Louis' Kirkwood Park on an unseasonably warm, sunny day, Romney did not mention Santorum or Gingrich.
 Instead, he focused on Obama, blaming the president for rising gasoline prices.

-Romney appeared at an event in suburban Kansas City later on Tuesday, then was scheduled to fly to New York for fundraisers.
+Romney was scheduled to appear at an event in Kansas City later Tuesday, then fly to New York for fund-raisers.
 He planned to campaign on Friday in the U.S. territory of Puerto Rico, which holds its Republican primary on Sunday.

 Richard Kovach, who attended the rally wearing a T-shirt with the logo of the St. Louis Cardinals baseball team, said he believed Romney will take away some delegates from Missouri.